 Why Should I Become a Respite Parent?

 Are you interested in helping a child in need, but not sure you can devote yourself full-time to foster care parenting?
 All families need breaks.
-A Respite Parent provides periodic weekend or short-term care to foster youth in your community.
+A Respite Parent provides periodic weekend or short-term care to foster youth being served full time by another BCC TFC family.

 What Types of Kids do Respite Parents Take Care Of?